D0nw0r/Useful-Scripts/README.md

-# Useful-Python-Scripts
+# Useful-Scripts
-This repo is a collection of python scripts I made for Pentesting/CTFs
+This repo is a collection of python/bash scripts I made for Pentesting/CTFs